 Value of Military Experience?
 Priceless!

 As a retiring service member you are typically 40 to 45 years old; and compared to a college or MBA graduate, you are highly trained, exceptionally skilled, and very disciplined (and many of you also possess a bachelor’s and/or master’s degree).

 You offer a strong work ethic and strive to accomplish a task the first time.

-And, no matter your career field or area of expertise, you are trained in all aspects of management, EEO, work-place issues, drug and alcohol prevention, basic personnel counseling, quality assurance, and use of cutting-edge technology including information technology, computers, and classified programs.
+And, no matter your career field or area of expertise, you are trained in all aspects of management, EEO, work-place issues, drug and alcohol abuse prevention, basic personnel counseling, quality assurance, and use of cutting-edge technology including information technology, computers, and classified programs.